etesync/etesync-web/README.md

 # Usage

-**Note:** This is still in an early stage, but it should be safe to use.
-It uses the battle tested [sjcl](https://crypto.stanford.edu/sjcl/) javascript crypto library for encryption, so that should be fine too.

-A live instance is available on: https://client.etesync.com
+A live instance is available on: https://pim.etesync.com

 Please be advised that while it's probably safe enough to use the hosted client in many cases, it's generally not preferable.
 It's recommended that you use signed